scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_5.md

 ```

 ## ACL Rules
-ACL Rules contain the detail step by step policy that is implemented by the tables.
+ACL Rules contain the detailed step by step policy that is implemented by the tables.
 ACL Rule structure will identify which ACL Table they should be joined to.
-ACL Rules can only be defined using JSON and have no CLI option.
+ACL Rules can only be defined using JSON and currently have no CLI option.
 We will show a basic ACL Rule used to block ICMP traffic coming from Endpoint-2 to *Loopback 0* on sonic-rtr-leaf-2

 ### ACL Rule Parameters
 ACL rule sets have a much larger parameter set than tables due to the complex nature of the ACL match option combinations.
 There are over 30 plus parameters list in the table below.
 In this lab we will use 2-3 as examples.